Cape ANN Savings Bank Has $6.28 Million Holdings in Apple Inc. (NASDAQ:AAPL)

 Cape ANN Savings Bank reduced its position in shares of Apple Inc. (NASDAQ:AAPL) by 3.0% in the first quarter, according to its most recent filing with the SEC.
 The fund owned 51,449 shares of the iPhone maker’s stock after selling 1,609 shares during the quarter.
 Apple comprises approximately 4.5% of Cape ANN Savings Bank’s holdings, making the stock its 4th largest holding.
 Cape ANN Savings Bank’s holdings in Apple were worth $6,284,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of AAPL.
-Pinz Capital Management LP bought a new position in shares of Apple during the 1st quarter valued at approximately $72,000.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Pinz Capital Management LP purchased a new stake in Apple during the 1st quarter valued at $72,000.
 EMC Capital Management purchased a new stake in Apple during the 4th quarter valued at $80,000.
 Geo Capital Gestora de Recursos Ltd raised its holdings in Apple by 135.6% during the 1st quarter.
 Geo Capital Gestora de Recursos Ltd now owns 655 shares of the iPhone maker’s stock valued at $80,000 after buying an additional 377 shares during the period.
 Hoese & Co LLP purchased a new stake in Apple during the 4th quarter valued at $106,000.
 Finally, Park Capital Group purchased a new stake in Apple during the 4th quarter valued at $127,000.
 Hedge funds and other institutional investors own 56.20% of the company’s stock.

 Several analysts recently weighed in on AAPL shares.
-Jefferies Financial Group increased their price target on Apple from $160.00 to $175.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
-Zacks Investment Research lowered Apple from a “buy” rating to a “hold” rating and set a $171.00 price target on the stock. in a report on Monday.
-Raymond James increased their target price on Apple from $160.00 to $185.00 and gave the stock an “outperform” rating in a research note on Thursday, April 29th.
+DA Davidson increased their price target on Apple from $167.00 to $175.00 and gave the company a “buy” rating in a report on Wednesday.
 Canaccord Genuity increased their target price on Apple from $175.00 to $185.00 and gave the stock a “buy” rating in a research note on Wednesday.
-Finally, Loop Capital increased their target price on Apple from $150.00 to $165.00 and gave the stock a “buy” rating in a research note on Wednesday.
+Fundamental Research reduced their target price on Apple from $148.12 to $144.27 and set a “buy” rating on the stock in a research note on Tuesday, June 15th.
+Oppenheimer increased their target price on Apple from $160.00 to $165.00 and gave the stock an “outperform” rating in a research note on Wednesday.
+Finally, UBS Group increased their target price on Apple from $166.00 to $175.00 and gave the stock a “buy” rating in a research note on Wednesday.
 Two investment analysts have rated the stock with a sell rating, seven have given a hold rating and twenty-six have assigned a buy rating to the company’s stock.
 The company presently has a consensus rating of “Buy” and an average price target of $156.06.

 Shares of NASDAQ AAPL opened at $144.98 on Thursday.
 The company has a debt-to-equity ratio of 1.57, a quick ratio of 1.09 and a current ratio of 1.14.
 The firm has a market capitalization of $2.42 trillion, a P/E ratio of 32.54, a PEG ratio of 2.27 and a beta of 1.21.
 The business has a 50-day simple moving average of $135.27.
 Apple Inc. has a fifty-two week low of $93.71 and a fifty-two week high of $150.00.